 Panel 4A – Whittenberger Auditorium- Advice from a Hiring Perspective – Research Intensive

-Jay Howard, Dean of the Faculty, Dean of Liberal Arts and Sciences, and Professor of Sociology, Butler University - Advice from a Recent Hire
+Jay Howard, Interim Provost & Executive Vice President and Professor of Sociology, Butler University - Advice from a Recent Hire

-Monica Nesbitt, Assistant Professor, Department of Linguistics - Advice from a Post-Doc
+Peter Harvey, Assistant Professor of Sociology, College of Arts and Sciences - Advice from a Post-Doc

 - Advice from a Hiring Perspective – Research Intensive